webplatform/docs/css/properties/float/index.md

 |Description=<code>none</code> indicates that the element does not contain any float at all.
 This is the initial value of the <code>float</code> property.
 }}{{CSS Property Value
 |Data Type=left
-|Description=The <code>left</code> value indicates that the element must float to the left side of its containing block.
+|Description=The <code>left</code> value indicates that the element must float to the far left side of its containing block.
 }}{{CSS Property Value
 |Data Type=right
-|Description=The <code>right</code> value indicates that the element must float to the right side of its containing block.
+|Description=The <code>right</code> value indicates that the element must float to the far right side of its containing block.
 }}
 }}
 {{Examples_Section